himanshumeena/spotify_liked_songs_copier/README.md

 7. Once you are ready with the values of `authorization`, `client-token`, `playlistId` click the bookmark created in step 0. it will ask for 3 values so enter the same.

-If done right you will see your liked songs in the playlist you created in step 2.
+8. If done right you will see your liked songs in the playlist you created in step 2.
+Now you can share this playlist which have your liked songs

 For any feedback/help you can mail : him.10meena@gmail.com